Suren-Jewels/Federal-Security-Support/architecture/architecture-diagram.md

 # 🗺️ Federal Architecture Diagram

-ASCII-based high-level architecture diagram for the Federal automation platform.
+High-level architecture diagram for the Federal authentication, access control, and automation platform.

 ---